nerves-project/nerves_runtime/README.md

 More information is available in the module docs for `Nerves.Runtime.Helpers` and through `h/1`.

-The IEx helpers aren't loaded by default.
+Prior to Nerves 1.0.0, the IEx helpers weren't loaded by default in the new project generator.
 To use them, run the following:

 ```elixir
 iex> use Nerves.Runtime.Helpers